cdutboy928/notes/git/git.md

         git fetch --multiple [<options>] [(<repository> | <group>)...] git fetch --all [<options>]
 ##### Description
-Fetch branches and/or tags (collectively, "refs") from one or more other repositories, along with the objects necessary to complete their histories. ???Remote-tracking branches are updated??? (see description of <refspec> below for ways to control this behavior).
+**Fetch branches and/or tags (collectively, "refs") from one or more other repositories, along with the objects necessary to complete their histories.
+Remote-tracking branches are updated** (see description of <refspec> below for ways to control this behavior).
 By default, any tag that points into the histories being fetched is also fetched; the effect is to fetch tags that point at branches that you are interested in.
 The default behavior can be changed by using the `--tags` or `--no-tags` options or by configuring `remote.<name>.tagOpt`.
 By using a refspec that fetches tags explicitly, you can fetch tags that do not point into branches you are interested in as well.
 `git fetch` can fetch from either a single repository or URL, or from several repositories at once if `<group>` is given and there is `remotes.<group>` entry in the configuration file.
 (See `git-config`)
-When no remote is specified, by default the *origin* remote will be used, unless there's an upstream branch configured for the current branch.
+**When no remote is specified, by default the `origin` remote will be used, unless there's an upstream branch configured for the current branch.**
 The names of refs that are fetched, together with the object names they point at, are written to `.git/FETCH_HEAD`.
 This information may be used by scripts or other git commands, such as `git-pull`.
 ##### Options
 * `--all`